Circus Circus Las Vegas: Ownership changes and later years

 A 29-story hotel tower was added in 1986, followed by the Adventuredome amusement park in 1993.
 A 35-story tower was added during renovations in 1996, part of an effort to bring in new customers.
 Circus Circus officials also hoped to retain the resort's core demographic: young families and retirees searching for bargains.

 Circus Circus Enterprises was renamed as Mandalay Resort Group in 1999.
 MGM Mirage (later MGM Resorts International) bought out Mandalay Resort Group in 2005, and acquired Circus Circus as a result.
 In 2007, the company planned to build a multibillion-dollar resort on newly acquired property north of Circus Circus, where the El Rancho Vegas once stood.
 The Circus Circus motel structures and RV park were to be demolished to accommodate the new project, and the remaining structures would be renovated and expanded.
 However, MGM's plans were canceled due to the financial impact of the Great Recession.
 The El Rancho land was later used as the site of MGM's Festival Grounds, which opened in 2015.

 Out of 10 resorts on the Las Vegas Strip, Circus Circus was MGM's most popular property among Hispanic tourists.
 Fifty years after its opening, Circus Circus remained popular among families, although the aging facility was in need of renovations, including new carpeting and exterior paint.
 Circus Circus was the oldest Las Vegas property owned by MGM Resorts.
 Although 50 years is a long lifespan for Las Vegas casinos, the anniversary went uncelebrated.

 In 2019, MGM Resorts International sold Circus Circus to Phil Ruffin, owner of the Treasure Island Hotel and Casino, for $825 million.
 The sale included the Festival Grounds.
 Like previous owners, Ruffin continued to operate Circus Circus as a budget property.
 He began a $30 million renovation project focusing on various parts of the resort, with work extending into 2023.

 Early on, Ruffin had planned to build a 2,000-seat theater in front of Circus Circus at a cost of $11 million.
 He also intended to convert the RV park into a swimming pool complex with a wave machine, sand beaches and a lazy river ride.
-As of 2024, these features have yet to be built.
+As of 2026, these features have yet to be built.

 In January 2025, Ruffin stated that he was planning to sell Circus Circus in order to acquire another property on the Las Vegas Strip or elsewhere.
 Circus Circus and the Festival Grounds make up a total of 102 acres and could sell for up to $5 billion.
-If sold, a new luxury integrated resort could be built on the site.
-Other uses for the site could include Formula One-related developments or a film studio.
-Neighboring Resorts World Las Vegas has been mentioned as a potential buyer for Circus Circus, as the site could be developed to host an NBA arena.